Preamble

 Celia always had an incredible impact where ever she worked.
 This day was an opportunity to celebrate and share her vision to bring about social change especially through working with women and in particular the lives being led by women at the heart of ‘at risk’ families.

-Jackie was invited to share aspects of her life’s journey, the impact of early childhood, unrecognized trauma, views from the’ inside out’ (time in prison), significant moments which led to healing and personal transformation and the inspirational ways Jackie has co led the restorative justice movement especially in New Zealand but recognized interna20160225_165921tionally.
+Jackie was invited to share aspects of her life’s journey, the impact of early childhood, unrecognized trauma, views from the’ inside out’ (time in prison), significant moments which led to healing and personal transformation and the inspirational ways Jackie has co led the restorative justice movement especially in New Zealand but recognized internationally.

 It was a day of challenge, of forward thinking, and an acknowledgement of Celia’s lifework.
 It also illuminated the number of creative and innovative ways women in particular are working to address a number of tragic realities which exist in New Zealand society at this time in the community especially proximity to the criminal justice system.